 More on Veterans

-Congressman Brian Higgins (NY-26) and Supervisor Anthony Caruana presented Town of Tonawanda resident Corporal Lawrence P. Titzler with the Bronze Star and other medals he earned for his service in the United States Army during World War II.
+Congressman Brian Higgins (NY-26) and City of Tonawanda Mayor Rick Davis presented United States Army veteran Albin Mazur, a City of Tonawanda resident, with a Bronze Star and other military recognitions for his service during World War II.

 At a special presentation, on the eve of the 70th anniversary of the day that Charles J. Dolan was killed in action by enemy forces during World War II, Congressman Brian Higgins and Village of Williamsville Mayor Brian Kulpa presented the Dolan family with the Purple Heart and Bronze Star in recognition of his sacrifices.
 In addition, a Bronze Star was presented to the family of Frank A. Grassia, Charles Dolan’s brother-in-law, who served with him in the U.S. Army.